mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 or [atlassian-connect-express](https://bitbucket.org/atlassian/atlassian-connect-express) frameworks you can download the latest version for JSON descriptor and [JWT support](authentication.html).

-The `atlassian-connect.json` now contains an `authentication` section that can be used to specify your oAuth credentials as follows:
+The `atlassian-connect.json` now contains an `authentication` section that can be used to specify your OAuth credentials as follows:

 ```